bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 James O'Beirne: 01:26:04

-As an aside on CTV, I think maybe people understandably got confused between CTV and `Sapio`.
+As an aside on CTV, I think maybe people understandably got confused between CTV and Sapio.
 And Sapio was like a really big, wide-reaching, futuristic system that Jeremy wrote that, frankly, was very complicated.
 And that's often kind of what he would demo when he would go out and talk about CTV sometimes.
-I get why he did it because he had a bunch of use cases that were kind of cool and, like interesting, but that was a big complicated system and so I think people maybe kind of got lost in the fact that CTV isn't Sapio.
+I get why he did it because he had a bunch of use cases that were kind of cool and interesting, but that was a big complicated system and so I think people maybe kind of got lost in the fact that CTV isn't Sapio.
 CTV is just this really simple primitive.

 Rijndael: 01:26:39

 Yeah, I think something that has me cautiously optimistic about Op_Vault finding kind of product market fit or at least having a better PR campaign with with everybody is you, a couple years later multi-sig has gotten a lot more accessible and I think people are thinking a little bit more deeply about the custody of their coins.
-If you look at for example, what like `Nunchuck` is doing, for example, with like you can do a multi-sig that's a key on your phone, a key on a tap signer, and a key on like a hardware wallet like a cold card or something.
+If you look at for example, what like Nunchuk is doing, for example, with like you can do a multi-sig that's a key on your phone, a key on a tapsigner, and a key on like a hardware wallet like a coldcard or something.
 That's starting to become accessible in your pocket, multi-sig.
 And I think once you play with multi-sig long enough, you start asking a couple questions.
 Ask anybody who's doing a lot of multi-sig.